TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 39/Jeremiah 39.12.md

 ---

-Take him, and look well to him, and do him no harm; but do unto him even as he shall say unto thee.
+Take him, and look well to him, and do him no harm; but do to him even as he shall tell you.